joanvelja/Confidently_Exiting/blogpost.md

-# Early Exit LLMs - Collaborative Content
+# Optimizing Predictions: Vocabulary Reduction and Contrastive Decoding in LLMs

+### J. Velja, J. Vincenti, M. Nulli, G. Desimini, K.A.
+Abdel Sadek

+---

 ## Introduction

-Recent advancements in Large Language Models (LLMs) have significantly bolstered performance across various Natural Language Processing (NLP) tasks such as text generation, question answering, and machine translation ([Devlin et al., 2019](#bert-pre-training-2019); [Brown et al., 2020](#language-models-few-shot-2020); [Rae et al., 2021](#scaling-language-models-2021); [Smith et al., 2022](#using-deepspeed-megatron-2022); [Chowdhery et al., 2023](#palm-scaling-2023), inter alia).
-These models, leveraging deep transformer architectures ([Vaswani et al., 2017](#attention-is-all-you-need-2017)), generate language tokens autoregressively and provide a flexible framework across tasks with unified natural language input and output ([Radford et al., 2019](#language-models-unsupervised-multitask-2019); [Raffel et al., 2020](#exploring-limits-2020); [Touvron et al., 2023](#llama2-open-foundation-2023)).
+Recent advancements in Large Language Models (LLMs) have significantly bolstered performance across various Natural Language Processing (NLP) tasks ([Devlin et al., 2019](#bert-pre-training-2019); [Brown et al., 2020](#language-models-few-shot-2020); [Rae et al., 2021](#scaling-language-models-2021); [Smith et al., 2022](#using-deepspeed-megatron-2022); [Chowdhery et al., 2023](#palm-scaling-2023), inter alia).
 Efforts at improving the capabilities of these models have revolved around scaling the number of parameters and data ([Kaplan et al., 2020](#scaling-laws-2020); [Hoffmann et al., 2022](#training-compute-optimal-2022)).

-In this context, previous literature shows the power of scaling laws, which suggest that increasing the size of these models typically yields logarithmic improvements in performance across diverse linguistic benchmarks.
-These findings indicate that larger models are not only better at generalizing across more complex tasks, but also show improved efficiency in learning from a vast array of data, providing more precise and contextually appropriate outputs.
-However, the substantial computational load presents a practical challenge during inference, particularly in resource-constrained applications or when serving these models at large scales.
+However, the substantial computational load presents a practical challenge during inference, particularly in resource-constrained applications.
 To address this issue, early-exiting mechanisms ([Teerapittayanon et al., 2016](#branchynet-2016); [Schwartz et al., 2020](#right-tool-2020); [Zhu, 2021](#leebert-2021); [Simoulin & Crabbé, 2021](#model-depth-analysis-2021); [Bae et al., 2023](#fast-robust-early-exiting-2023)) have been proposed, which allow LLMs to dynamically decide the number of layers to use based on the complexity of the input, thus reducing the inference time without significantly compromising performance.
-This approach, extensively adopted in other contexts in Machine Learning, is crucial because while scaling model architectures is beneficial during training, the same extensive computation may not be necessary at inference time for every input, especially for simpler tasks ([Geva et al., 2021](#transformer-key-value-memories-2021); [2022](#transformer-promoting-concepts-2022)).
+This approach is crucial because while scaling model architectures is beneficial during training, the same extensive computation may not be necessary at inference time for every input, especially for simpler tasks ([Geva et al., 2021](#transformer-key-value-memories-2021); [2022](#transformer-promoting-concepts-2022)).
 By enabling intermediate layer decoding, early exiting offers a promising solution to balance computational efficiency and model accuracy, ensuring that LLMs remain practical and effective in diverse application scenarios.

 To address this limitation, we propose two-fold improvements over the existing early-exit literature, in a way that enables both efficient and qualitative intermediate layer decoding.

 Concretely, we assume we are given a set $S := \{\{P_i\}^n_{i=1} \in \mathcal{P}^n\}$ of independent and identically distributed (i.i.d.) prompts, each belonging to different tasks (summarization, machine translation, question-answering).
 We allow $P_{test}$ be an i.i.d. test prompt to our LLM, where $Y_{early} := LM_{early}(P_{test})$ and $Y_{full} := LLM_{full}(P_{test})$ are the early exiting and standard outputs of our LLM, respectively.
 In order to be satisfied with $Y_{early}$, we require it to be both textually consistent - i.e., to be sensical, accurate to a constant - and to have a smaller decoding runtime with respect to $Y_{full}$.

-Constraining on textual consistency with the original $`Y_{full}`$, however, can be cumbersome for most tasks: in summarization, for example, multiple generations may be acceptable; or in question-answering, writing a date in different formats may cause inconsistencies with the ground truth.
+Constraining on textual consistency with the original $`Y_{full}`$, however, can be inconvenient for most tasks: in summarization, for example, multiple generations may be acceptable; or in question-answering, writing a date in different formats may cause inconsistencies with the ground truth.

-In this work, we analyze the early exiting paradigm for LLMs, and present a principled method for increasing model efficiency while remaining confident in the quality of the resulting predictions.
+In this work, we analyze the early exiting paradigm for LLMs, and present a method for increasing model efficiency while remaining confident in the quality of the resulting predictions.
 Our preliminary analysis covers challenges associated with the early-exiting framework.
 First, we study a phenomenon of non-finetuned LMs, where the confidence at early layers is deemed to be high, but where accuracy is not satisfactory, thus resulting in poor calibration ([Mielke et al., 2022](#reducing-overconfidence-2022); [Band et al., 2024](#linguistic-calibration-2024)).
 This gives us grounds to experiment with some heuristics for the minimum exit layer.
-Second, we provide a comparative analysis of finetuned versus non-finetuned LMs on a per-task basis, where we provide evidence of further attainable speedups under the finetuned regime.
-Specifically, drawing from [Schuster et al. (2022)](#confident-adaptive-language-modeling-2022), we develop a method for calibrating local, per-token, exit decisions such that global, sequence-level constraints — as determined by lexical or semantic sequence-level metrics like ROUGE score — are provably maintained with arbitrarily high probability (e.g., 95%).
+Second, we provide a comparative analysis of finetuned versus non-finetuned LMs, where we provide evidence of further attainable speedups under the finetuned regime.
+Specifically, drawing from [Schuster et al. (2022)](#confident-adaptive-language-modeling-2022), we develop a method for calibrating local, per-token, exit decisions such that sequence-level constraints are provably maintained with arbitrarily high probability (e.g., 95%).
 Moreover, in order to offset the decrease in performance, we leverage within-model contrastive decoding ([Li et al., 2023](#contrastive-decoding-2023)), attaining a pareto improvement over runtime and performance.

-Finally, we empirically validate our method on different NLP generation tasks, including text summarization and question answering.
+Finally, we empirically validate our method on different NLP tasks, including text summarization and question answering.
 Our experiments demonstrate that, combining the two aforementioned approaches, we are able to actually attain the desiderata, which are gains in FLOPs efficiency and a reduced latency.

 ## Related Works